YC-Goh/YC-Goh.github.io/README.md

 Senior research assistant, the Centre for Research in Child Development, National Institute of Education Singapore.

 Data processing, exploratory and inferential data analysis.
-Also trained in applied Econometrics.
+Also trained in applied Econometrics and Machine Learning.

 Aspiring Data Analyst.